jeff-adkisson/swe-3313-fall-2023/project/README.md

 - Login (as a Customer and an Administrator)
 - Self-Registration (creating your Customer account)
 - Inventory List including Search
-- Product View
-- Shopping Cart including Remove
+- Shopping Cart including Remove Item
 - Checkout including payment acceptance and on-screen receipt
 - Sales Report (Administrators only)